 However, there are several tactics they can use to lessen the effects:

-• Develop talent: Player development programs help draft picks maximize their potential by offering coaching, training, and assistance.
+- Develop talent: Player development programs help new players become as good as they can be by providing coaching, training, and support.

 Reference: Based on NFL team strategies for recovering from unsuccessful draft picks.